waleyinka/cowjacket_dbt/README.md

 ## Final Note

-This project reflects an analytics engineering mindset, prioritizing clarity, trust, and long-term sustainability over quick wins.
+This project reflects an **analytics engineering mindset**, prioritizing clarity, trust, and long-term sustainability over quick wins.

 It is designed to scale in complexity without sacrificing understanding.